uccser/cs-field-guide/README.md

 ## Documentation

-Complete documentation for this project is stored in the [docs folder](docs/README.md).
+Complete documentation for this project is stored in the [docs folder](docs/).

 ## Contributing

-We are currently still constructing this repository to produce a complete guide so will not be accepting any pull requests until v2.0 is released (v1.0 is a closed source system, the first major release on GitHub will be v2.0).
-After this point we would love the community to get involved into making this guide as great as possible!
+We would love your help to make this guide the best it can be!

-A guide on how to contribute to the project (from correcting a spelling mistake to adding a translation) will be written as part of the documentation for the v2.0 release.
+A guide on how to contribute to the project (from correcting a spelling mistake to adding a translation) will be available soon.
 Possible areas users will be able to contribute include:

 - Suggesting a text edit for a typo, grammar correction, or just clearing up a point.
 - Add a translation for a chapter or interactive.